 Our knowledgeable guides deliver commentary of activity being viewed and visit isolated places to provide the best possible viewing of unique peninsula wildlife.
 We provide brilliant opportunities to photograph Albatross, Sea lions, Yellow-eyed Penguins, Blue Penguins,New Zealand Fur Seals and other sea bird colonies.
 At Wellers rock jetty you join the crew on the MV ‘Monarch’ for a 60 minute cruise before re-joining with your Elm wildlife tour guide for the remainder of our half day tour.
 The MV ‘Monarch’ is our recommended option allowing viewing of the entire Royal Albatross breeding area and usually allows great viewing of flying Albatross and close by resting on the ocean as well as seeing many other species that live and breed around the headland, and regularly see whales and dolphins.

 After re-joining our tour a further 25-30 other estuarine and marine bird species are seen during the experience around the bays and lagoons.

 As this tour duration is approximately six hours, the tour does not suit all children.
 Children under five years are free of charge and require parent to provide carry pack for walks (tour not suitable for pushchairs/strollers etc)

 Within 24 hours: NO REFUND (100% charge) or rebooking at no extra cost if availability permits.

-NOTE: Total wildlife tour (ETT) duration 8.5 hours with pickup time 1.20pm New Zealand Daylight time
+NOTE: Our MAX (total wildlife experience) duration is 8.5 hours with pickup time from 1.20pm New Zealand Daylight time